Deepakchandhru/Multi-lingual-Chat/README.md

 # Multi-lingual-Chat

-Multi-lingual Chat Application using the WebRTC and Google translator
+It is a Multi-lingual Chat Application using the WebRTC and Google translator.
+WebRTC ensures peer-to-peer connection.